-Prof. Aaron Ding is working with Prof. Jörg Ott at BMW endowed Chair of Connected Mobility in TU Munich since 2016 with over 12 years of R&D across EU, UK and USA.
+Prof. Aaron Ding is working with Prof. Jörg Ott at BMW endowed Chair of Connected Mobility since 2016 with over 14 years of R&D across EU, UK and USA.
 He obtained his undergrad MSc and PhD all with distinctions from the University of Helsinki.
 His PhD was supervised by Prof. Sasu Tarkoma and Prof. Jon Crowcroft at Cambridge.
-As funded by the Nokia Foundation, vital part of his PhD programme was completed at University of Cambridge and at Columbia University.
+As funded by the Nokia Foundation, vital part of his PhD programme was completed at University of Cambridge and at Columbia University in New York.

-Aaron's research focuses on edge computing, edge AI, and data-driven IoT services.
-He is currently leading the Cyber-Physical Intelligence (CPI) Lab at TU Delft as tenure-track Assistant Professor, and Adjunct Professor (permanent) in Computer Science at University of Helsinki.
+Prof. Ding's research focuses on edge computing, edge AI, and data-driven IoT services.
+He is leading the Cyber-Physical Intelligence (CPI) Lab at TU Delft as Tenured Asst Professor (UD1) and Adjunct Professor (permanent) in Computer Science at University of Helsinki.
 For contributions to mobile edge computing, his work has received best paper awards and recognitions from ACM SIGCOMM, ACM EdgeSys, ACM SenSys CCIoT, and IEEE INFOCOM.
-He was also awarded "Staff Member of the Year" in Computer Science at the University of Helsinki.
+He is also awarded "Staff Member of the Year" in Computer Science at the University of Helsinki.
 Prof. Ding is a two-time recipient of the esteemed Nokia Foundation Scholarships *.

 * Nokia Foundation Scholarship can be granted at most 2 times to the same person

-- Joined TU Delft in the Netherlands as Tenure-Track Assistant Professor
+- Joined TU Delft in the Netherlands as Tenured Asst Professor (UD1)

 - Invited talk at University of Cambridge